OasisLMF/OasisPlatform/kubernetes/charts/README.md

 ## Models

 Some settings need to be in sync with values in oasis-platform.
 In case you customized names or shared-fs path please make sure models are deployed with same settings.
-Read `oasis-models/values.yaml` for more details.
+Read oasis-models/values.yaml for more details.

 The chart will install/update/remove models based on what is defined in your `values.yaml` file.
 If you remove a model from `values.yaml` next upgrade will remove it from your cluster.

 Deployment:

 ```
-kc delete jobs --field-selector status.successful=1 -l oasislmf/type=model-registration

 # Usage: helm install <name> oasis-models
 # Example:
 helm install models oasis-models